 - 15. As noted above, the Act first requires determining whether the PAYE rules apply.
 FBT applies only where a payment is not assessable income (s CX 4). - 16.
 Payments in money are generally subject to PAYE and non-monetary payments are generally subject to FBT.
 This is because of the types of payments the PAYE rules apply to.
 The PAYE rules apply to "PAYE income payments", which for employees is defined as a payment of "salary or wages" or an "extra pay".
 "Salary or wages" is defined in s RD 5.
 Most of the items listed are payments that would generally be expected to be made in money.
 These include salary, wages, allowances, bonuses, commissions, gratuities, and various benefit, grant and compensation payments.
 However, employer-provided accommodation under s CE 1(1)(bb) is also expressly included. - 17.
-Similarly, "extra pay" is defined in relation to payments that would generally be made in money.
+Similarly, "extra pay" is defined in s RD 7 relation to payments that would generally be made in money.
 However, it also includes a benefit under certain share purchase agreements. - 18.
-It can be seen from this that the Act broadly distinguishes between monetary and non-monetary payments to employees with the former being subject to PAYE and the latter to FBT.
+It can be seen from this that the Act broadly distinguishes between monetary and nonmonetary payments to employees with the former being subject to PAYE and the latter to FBT.
 The reference in s CE 1(1)(g) to "any other benefit in money" is also consistent with this.
 However, this distinction is not absolute.
-Some nonmonetary benefits are expressly included in the PAYE rules.
+Some non-monetary benefits are expressly included in the PAYE rules.
 Also, non-monetary payments are not expressly excluded from items that make up "salary or wages" (which includes bonuses).

-Are crypto-assets money or its equivalent?
+Are cryptoassets money or its equivalent?

-- 19. In the Commissioner's view, crypto-assets are property.
-Crypto-assets are not "money" as commonly understood (at least not at the present time).
-In particular, because crypto-assets are not currently issued by any government, it is not legal tender anywhere.
-Further, although acceptance of certain crypto-assets as payment for goods and services is increasing, they are not "generally accepted" as payment.
-Given the extreme volatility experienced to date, there are also issues around some crypto-assets' ability to be a store of value. - 20.
-Under New Zealand employment law, any payment of crypto-assets as a bonus must be made by way of an agreed deduction from a monetary amount.
-PAYE is applicable on the monetary amount of the bonus, whether it is paid in money or as an equivalent amount of crypto-assets.
+19. In the Commissioner's view, cryptoassets are property.
+Cryptoassets are not "money" as commonly understood (at least not at the present time).
+In particular, because cryptoassets are not currently issued by any government, it is not legal tender anywhere.
+Further, although acceptance of certain cryptoassets as payment for goods and services is increasing, they are not "generally accepted" as payment.
+Given the extreme volatility experienced to date, there are also issues around some cryptoassets' ability to be a store of value.